 Section 2.
 Payment of Payroll Costs.
 In addition to the Fee, Partner Solutions for Schools will invoice the Academy for all employment costs ("Payroll Costs") for Partner Solutions for Schools' employees assigned to the Academy.
-Payroll Costs include salary, benefits, and other costs attributable to personnel employed and assigned by Partner Solutions for Schools to perform Services at the Academy under this Agreement, including but not limited to gross wages, FICA, Medicare, FUTA, SUTA, workers' compensation insurance, professional liability insurance, separation costs, employer portions of health, dental, vision and life insurance, and 401K employer contributions (if applicable).
+Payroll Costs include salary, benefits, and other costs attributable to personnel employed and assigned by Partner Solutions for Schools to perform Services at the Academy under this Agreement, including but not limited to gross wages, FICA, Medicare, federal unemployment tax, state unemployment tax workers' compensation insurance, professional liability insurance, separation costs for Partner Solutions for Schools' employees assigned to the Academy, employer portions of health, dental, vision and life insurance, tuition reimbursement, and 401K employer contributions (if applicable) as included in the approved budget.

 Partner Solutions for Schools shall be advanced funds for Payroll Costs no later than the third business day preceding each payroll date ("Payroll Date") for Partner Solutions for Schools employees assigned to perform services at the Academy under this Agreement.
-For purposes of this Agreement the Payroll Date shall be that date or dates established annually by Partner Solutions for Schools.
+For purposes of this Agreement, the Payroll Date shall be that date or dates established annually by Partner Solutions for Schools.

 If Payroll Costs have not been funded by the Academy by the payroll date, Partner Solutions for Schools may send lay-off notices to Partner Solutions for Schools' employees.
 At that time, Partner Solutions for Schools will also provide the Academy an invoice for all accrued Partner Solutions for Schools' staff wages (earned but not yet paid) for employees and staff assigned to the Academy for payment.
 Partner Solutions for Schools accepts full liability and is responsible for paying all salaries, benefits, payroll taxes, workers compensation, unemployment compensation and liability insurance for its employees leased to the Academy or working on Academy operations for work already completed irrespective of whether CSP receives an advancement of its costs or the payment of service from the Academy.
-However, Academy's non-payment of such funds is considered a material breach of this Agreement and must follow Article VI Termination
+However, Academy's non-payment of such funds is considered a material breach of this Agreement and must follow Article VI Termination.

 Section 3.
 Payment of Reimbursable Expenses.
-In addition to the Fee, the Academy shall reimburse CSP for all costs reasonably incurred and paid by CSP ("Reimbursable Expenses") and approved by the Board in the Academy's annual budget, or any revised budget, in providing the Services specifically related to the Academy.
-Reimbursable Expenses include, but are not limited to, Payroll Costs (as defined in Section 2 above) for Partner Solutions for Schools' employees assigned to the Academy that are not advanced under Section 2 above, costs mandated by a governmental entity, administrative agency or court of law, e.g., payment into Michigan Public Employees Retirement System (MPSERS), other expenses for equipment, software, supplies, food service, transportation, special education, psychological services and medical services.
+In addition to the Fee, the Academy shall reimburse CSP for all costs reasonably incurred and paid by CSP ("Reimbursable Expenses") in providing the Services specifically related to the Academy.
+Reimbursable Expenses include, but are not limited to, Payroll Costs (as defined in Section 2 above) for Partner Solutions for Schools' employees assigned to the Academy that are not advanced under Section 2 above, costs mandated by a governmental entity, administrative agency or court of law, e.g., payment into Michigan Public Employees Retirement System (MPSERS), other expenses for equipment, software, supplies, food service, transportation, special education, psychological services and medical services

 CSP will invoice the Academy for reimbursement of Reimbursable Expenses with a detailed receipt of material or services provided.
-The Academy shall only reimburse for costs included in an annual operating budget approved by the Board or as amended during the academic year.
-In paying such costs on behalf of the Academy, CSP shall not charge an added fee (or markup).
+The Academy shall only reimburse for costs included in an annual operating budget approved by the Board and in compliance with Board policies or as amended during the academic year.
+In paying such costs on behalf of the Academy, CSP shall not charge an added fee (or mark-up).
 Marketing and development costs paid by or charged to the Academy shall be limited to those costs specific to the Academy program, and shall not include any costs for the marketing and development of CSP.
 No corporate costs or "central office" personnel costs of CSP shall be charged to, or reimbursed by, the Academy.